 1 - Sipadan / Mabul / Kapalai

-The top!
-I wanted to see Sipadan again, where I had already dipped in 2006 and 2009.
-And Sipadan kept his promises: sharks and turtles in abundance, whirlwinds of barracudas and jacks ...
+The best!
+I really wanted to see Sipadan again, where I had already dived in 2006 and 2009.
+And Sipadan kept its promises: sharks and turtles in abundance, swirls of barracudas and jacks...

-Located in the Malaysian part of Borneo, the island is a protected area, where attendance is limited to 120 divers per day.
-Underwater, Sipadan remained just as spectacular as when I first visited in 2006.
+Located in the Malaysian part of Borneo, the island is a protected area, where the number of divers is limited to 120 per day.
+Underwater, Sipadan remained as spectacular as during my first visit in 2006.

 2 - Derawan / Maratua / Kakaban / Sangalaki

-The archipelago of Derawan, on the Indonesian side, where I plunged in 2009, was rather disappointing: I did not manage to see so many "big" things in Maratua (a meager barracudas bench on lucky days) ).
+The Derawan archipelago, on the Indonesian side, where I had dived in 2009, rather disappointed me: I did not manage to see that many "big" fish in Maratua (a few barracudas on lucky days).

-But most alarming, especially, is that the Sangalaki Mantas have disappeared, or have become very rare, whereas they were very numerous and very easy to observe 4 years ago.
-We were almost sure to meet them around the island ...
+But the most alarming thing is that the Sangalaki Mantas have disappeared, or have become very rare, whereas they were very numerous and very easy to observe 4 years ago.
+We were almost sure to meet them around the island...

 There, we did not see anything.
-It seems that other tourists divers have seen one, a few weeks before my stay there, but by far, and from the boat.
-In short, the meeting with the beautiful manta rays seems to have become much more random
+It seems that some other diving tourists saw one, a few weeks before my stay there, but from a distance, and from the boat.
+In short, the encounter with beautiful manta rays seems to have become much more random

-The area of the Derawan Archipelago, of which Sangalaki is a part, is unprotected, and these harmless giant rays are now very fished for their gills that end up in soup (like shark fins).
-The dynamite fishing is also still practiced in the area (we have heard several times underwater explosions).
-In short, in my humble opinion, the situation is not going to get better ...
+The area of the Derawan Archipelago, of which Sangalaki is a part, is not protected, and these harmless giant rays are now very fished for their gills which end up in soup (like shark fins).
+Dynamite fishing is also still practiced in the area (we heard several times explosions under water).
+In short, in my humble opinion, the situation is not going to get any better...

-Finally, I dive a little around Pulau Gaya, off Kota Kinabalu, which I did not know.
-But a big storm had stirred the bottom a few days earlier, so the visibility was particularly bad and did not allow me to really appreciate the sites.
-There is, however, plenty to do with the small tropical fauna and muck-dive.
+Finally, I did some diving around Pulau Gaya, off Kota Kinabalu, which I did not know.
+But a big storm had shaken the bottom a few days earlier, so that the visibility was particularly bad and did not allow me to really appreciate the sites.
+However, there is a lot to do with the small tropical fauna and in muck-dive.

-Well, I'm just back home and I already have the nostalgia for Borneo ...
-I console myself by plunging into the blue with my images.
-There is enough to do: more than 3,000 photos and videos stored on the hard disk.
+Here I am, I am just back and I am already nostalgic for Borneo...
+I console myself by diving back into the blue with my pictures.
+There is a lot to do: more than 3 000 photos and videos stored in the hard drive.

-Of course, I'll come back to tell you all this very quickly! ! !
+Of course, I'll be back to tell you all about it very soon!!!
 You can always find all the articles for this trip by clicking on the link below: